Sudden pain in one of the knees is usually the result of overusing the knee or suddenly injuring it. In many cases, you don't need to see your GP.

-A painful fluid-filled swelling may develop at the back of the knee as a result of osteoarthritis – this is known as a Baker’s cyst, or popliteal cyst.
+In some cases, osteoarthritis can also cause a painful fluid-filled swelling to develop at the back of the knee – this is known as a Baker’s cyst, or popliteal cyst.

-Osteoarthritis can sometimes affect younger people, especially those who are overweight or have had serious injuries to the knee in the past.
+Less commonly, osteoarthritis can affect younger people, especially those who are overweight or have had serious injuries to the knee in the past.